What to Wear Running in the Rain

 No matter if you’re running on the trails or running on roads, slippery conditions on mud and tarmac can slow down your pace and without heeding the proper precautions, could even result in injury.
 Add to that puddles, dewy grass, muddy, uneven trails, and suddenly wet, uncomfortable trainers and sore blisters on your toes and heels can become a concern too.

-When shopping for running shoes for wet weather conditions, look out for trainers with a GORE-TEX upper like Brooks’ Cascadia 17 GTX Shoes or waterproof versions of popular running shoes such as ON’s Cloud 5 Waterproof Shoes – the ideal choice for keeping your feet dry in all conditions.
+We recommend shopping for trainers with a GORE-TEX upper like Brooks’ Cascadia GTX Shoes or waterproof versions of popular running shoes – these are the ideal choice for keeping your feet dry in all conditions.

 Running Socks